Anurag199512/Heady/README.md

-1-  Install all the dependencies
+1-  Install all the dependencies using yarn

     Run yarn install